Photo Credit: Kevin Sousa Photography

 “We are thankful to Force Sports for their continued support of our on-ice officials and the game of hockey,” said Dave Wedlake, OMHA Referee Chair.
 “The Referee Assist Program highlights the great young officials that we have across the province who we hope will stay in the game for many years to come.”

 Associations can nominate up to 5 young officials for this program, officials must be under the age of 18.
-Applications for this program will close October 15th, 2022.
+Officials are also welcome to fill out the form themselves.

 Share with your friends on Facebook and join the largest network of hockey parents.